'Wizards Beyond Waverly Place' stars say Selena Gomez is 'Emmy worthy,' unpack season 2 finale

 (SPOILER ALERT) A huge secret about Selena Gomez's character, Alex Russo, was revealed in the season 2 finale of Wizards Beyond Waverly Place.

 All season 2 episodes of the Wizards of Waverly Place sequel series arrived on Disney+ on Wednesday.
-This includes the two-part finale, which revealed Alex is the mother of the young wizard and star of the sequel series, Billie (Janice LeAnn Brown).
+This includes the two-part finale, which revealed Alex is the mother of the young wizard and star of the sequel series, Billie, played by Janice LeAnn Brown.

 Brown and David Henrie, who stars as Justin Russo, spoke to ABC Audio about the emotional finale.